AP Art History Score Calculator 2026

 AP Art History Score Calculator

 Input your raw section scores.
-The tool applies the 2024 score boundaries with a ±1‑pt buffer for 2025.
+The tool applies the 2025 score boundaries with a ±1‑pt buffer for the 2026 exam cycle.

 AP® Art History Score Calculator